AlfredoPrades/AlfredoPrades-dem_2_obj_rusted/README.md

 # DEM 2 OBJ (Rust edition)
 ##Introduction

-This is a little program that allows you to convert files from the DEM (ESRI .asc) elevation maps to .OBJ (solid 3d).
+dem2obj is a little program that allows you to convert files from the DEM (ESRI .asc) elevation maps to .OBJ (wavefront solid 3d).

 ##Motivation